Ersy/Dice-Roll/README.md

 # Dice-Roll
 Roll a dice/die

+Set how many dices to use.
 Set how many rounds you'll play.
-Guess a number between 1 and 6.
+Guess a number.